oddlama/gentoo-install/README.md

 The system will temporarily use `sys-kernel/vanilla-kernel-bin`, which should be suitable to boot most systems out of the box.
 I strongly recommend you to replace this kernel with a custom built one, when the system is functional.
-If you are looking for a way to properly manage your kernel configuration parameters, have a look at [kernconf](https://github.com/oddlama/kernconf).
+If you are looking for a way to detect and manage your kernel configuration, have a look at [autokernel](https://github.com/oddlama/autokernel).
-There you will also find information on how to select the correct options for your system, and information on kernel hardening.

 ## Overview

 Here is a quick overview of what this script does:

 * Does everything minus something
-* Partition the device (efi, optional swap, linux root)
+* Partition disks (supports gpt, raid, luks)
 * Download and cryptographically verify the newest stage3 tarball
 * Extract the stage3 tarball
 * Sync portage tree